vanceism7/FriendlyXML/README.md

 	ParseString( xml_string, callback );

-Where xml_string is an xml formatted string and callback is a function which takes one argument which will be the resulting json object of the parser or null if the parser failed to read the supplied string
+(xml_string: string) - an xml formatted string

+(callback: json_object->void) - a function which takes one argument which will be the resulting json object passed from the parser or null if the parser failed to read the supplied string

+---

 	asXML( json_object );